 5. Create communication standards

-Remote and distributed teams call for a greater focus on communication standards.
+Remote and distributed teams call for a greater focus on remote-friendly tools and communication standards.
 The more effective your communication is, you’ll be able to eliminate more misunderstandings.

 Clarify what communication tool will be used for different messages.
 For example, you could choose a messaging tool such as Slack to be used as a chatter channel.
 This can help replace the daily chit-chat that comes with a co-located team.
 However, a channel such as email can serve for the big announcements that could be lost elsewhere.